Pla ra

-Pla ra (ปลาร้า, /th/; ปลาแดก, /tts/), similar to padaek in Laos, is a traditional Thai seasoning produced by fermenting fish with rice bran or roasted rice flour and salt fermented in a closed container for at least six months.
-Fermented fish seasoning are commonly found in Cambodian, Lao, Mon, Thai and Vietnamese cuisine.
+Pla ra (ปลาร้า, /th/; ปลาแดก, /tts/), similar to padaek in Laos, is a traditional Thai seasoning produced by fermenting fish with rice bran or roasted rice flour and salt in a closed container for at least six months.
+Fermented fish seasoning is commonly found in Cambodian, Lao, Mon, Thai, and Vietnamese cuisine.
 Pla ra has a very strong smell, which is considered unpleasant by some people.
 Its flavors are salty and sour, depending on the amount of salt put in and lactic acid resulting from fermentation process.

 History

 Pla ra was a common food in the Ayutthaya Kingdom.
-The French diplomat Simon de la Loubère, who visited Siam during the mid-Ayutthaya period, wrote about pla ra:
+French diplomat Simon de la Loubère, who visited Siam during the mid-Ayutthaya period (late 17th century CE), wrote about pla ra:

 As we eat less in Summer than in Winter, they eat less than we, by reason of the continual Summer in which they live; their common Food is Rice and Fish.
 The Sea affords them very delicate small Oysters, very excellent small Turtles, Lobsters of all sizes, and admirable Fish, the sorts of which are unknown to us.
 Their River is also very plentiful of Fish, and principally very good and curious Eels: But they make little esteem of fresh Fish.

 Amongst the Fresh-water Fish, they have some little ones of two sorts,* which do here deserve to be mention'd.
 They call them Pla out, and Pla cadi, that is to say the Fish out, and the Fish cadi.
 To free me from all doubts, some have assur'd me, that after they have salted them together, as the Siameses us'd to do, if they leave them in an earthen Pot in their Pickle, where they soon corrupt, by reason they salt ill at Siam, then, that is to say when they are corrupted, and as it were in a very liquid Paste, they do exactly follow the flux and reflux of the Sea, growing higher and lower in the Pitcher as the Sea ebbs or flows.
 Mr. Vincent gave me a Pot thereof at his arrival in France, and assur'd me that this Experiment was true, and that he had seen it; but I cannot add my Testimony thereunto, by reason I was too late advertised thereof at Siam, to have an occasion of ascertaining it by my own Eyes; and that the Pot which Mr. Vincent gave me, and which I brought to Paris, perform'd this Effect no more: perhaps because the Fish were too much corrupted, or that their virtue of imitating the flux and reflux of the Sea continues only a certain time.